Exact final state integrals for strong field QED

 This is expected when $b_{0}\ll1$, since $b_{0}$ is proportional to $\hbar$, a fact obscured by the use of natural units.
 That is, the laser photon energies are much smaller than\ $m$ in the electron's rest frame.
 Now the major contribution to the integral (\ref{mom2}) comes from small $\theta$.
 By Taylor expansions, such as

 one obtains the approximation

 where

-The above function is decreasing for $x>0$, quickly departing from $\mathcal{C}\left[ 0\right] =1$.
-Already $\mathcal{C}\left[ 0.01\right] \simeq0.58$.
 No classical equivalent is found for the second term in the integrand of (\ref{mom2}), negligible in this limit.
 An equivalent form of (\ref{class0}) can be written by expressing everything in terms of a classical particle's velocity as function of proper time,